preterag/pipecdn/README.md

 - **Email**: [hello@surrealine.com](mailto:hello@surrealine.com)
 - **Twitter**: [@surrealine](https://twitter.com/surrealine)

+## Future Directions

+While we've made significant progress with this implementation, there are several exciting opportunities for further enhancement:

+- **Non-Interactive Mode**: Adding support for fully non-interactive setup with command-line parameters
+- **Multi-Platform Support**: Extending beyond Linux to other operating systems
+- **Advanced Diagnostics**: Including more sophisticated diagnostic tools
+- **Firewall Configuration**: Automating firewall setup for required ports
+- **Performance Optimization**: Enhancing node performance through optimized configurations

+These improvements will make the Pipe PoP node even more accessible and powerful for users of all technical backgrounds.

 ## Overview

 The Pipe PoP (Points of Presence) node is a component of the Pipe Network ecosystem.
 This implementation provides a complete framework for setting up, configuring, and maintaining a Pipe PoP node.